Venezuelan government controls more than 500 businesses

 Those losses come as payrolls at the ventures appear to be soaring.
 In the early 2000s, for example, the state-run oil company PDVSA, the crown jewel of Venezuela’s state-run enterprises, had about 20,000 employees.
 Now it’s thought to have 120,000 workers, even as oil revenue and output have fallen, De Freitas said.

 “What does this mean?” she asked.
-“It means that the company has turned into a burden on society.
+“It means that the company has turned IGNORE INTO a burden on society.
 Many jobs have been created that are simply not sustainable.”

 The government is likely to dismiss the findings.
 Transparency International, which receives U.S. and European funding, is often accused by the administration of being an opposition mouthpiece.
 And its annual “Corruption Perception Index,” where Venezuela ranks 167 out of 170 countries, is a continual source of tension.